-Towersey Parish lies in the detached portion of Ashendon Hundred, situated in the Hundred of Aylesbury.
-Its area is 1200 acres, of the rateable value of £1685; and the population now numbers 449.
+Towersey Parish lies in the detached portion of Ashendon Hundred, situated in the Hundred of Aylesbury (in Bucks).
+Its area is 1200-acres, of the rateable value of £1685; and the Population now numbered 449.
 The Parish is bounded on the South & West by Oxfordshire.
-The Village is small and stands 2 miles East of Thame.
+The Village is small and stands 2-miles East of Thame.
 The old Railway Line now ‘transformed’ which ran from Wycombe to Oxford, passed through this place.
 Towersey was included with Kingsey under the common appellation of Eye.”

 Containing The Parishes Of Ashendon; Aston Sandford; Boarstall; Brill; Chearsley; Chilton; East Claydon; Middle Claydon; Long Crendon; Dorton; Grandborough; Grendon Underwood; Hogshaw; Ickford; Ilmer; Kingsey; Ludgershall with Kingswood; Fleet Marston; North Marston; Oakley; Oving; Pitchcott; Quainton with Shipton Lee; Quarrendon; Shabbington; Towersey; Waddesdon with Westcott & Woodham Cott & Woodham; Lower or Nether Winchendon; Worminghall; Wotton Underwood;

-In 1665 a Grant of the Ashendon Hundred was made to Queen Katherine subject to a 31 years’ lease Granted to Robert Dormer in 1662.
+In 1665 a Grant of the Ashendon Hundred was made to Queen Katherine subject to a 31-yrs’ lease Granted to Robert Dormer in 1662.